kpnapistore/SMS-KPN/README.md

 # SMS-KPN
-Send SMS through KPN network.
+Send SMS through the KPN network.

 In this repository you can find: